eartheos-app/api-docs/readme.md

 When Eartheos arrives at a `LayerGroup` and finds a `Camera` object, the globe will animate to the specified position.
 If the object has information like `lead` or `text` or `image` that would be shown in an annotation, an annotation is shown.

-**Note:** If `Duration` is less than 2 seconds an annotation will not be shown when arriving at that group.
-If `Duration` is greater than 5 seconds then the globe will animate into position for 5 seconds and hold at the position until the `Duration` is reached.
+**Note:** If `duration` is less than 2 seconds an annotation will not be shown when arriving at that group.
+If `duration` is greater than 5 seconds then the globe will animate into position for 5 seconds and hold at the position until the `duration` is reached.

 ### Camera
 ```